dwcares/RealTimeWeb-HOL/README.md

     ````

 ## Handle moves you get from the server
 Now that the server is broadcasting the move to the opponent all we need to do is handle that on the client to actually display the move.
-We just do that with another socket.on() calback, this time on the client.
+We just do that with another socket.on() callback, this time on the client.
 I think it’s super cool that Socket.io has the same programming model whether you’re on the client or server.

 1. Update your **/public/default.js** client to handle a move with a socket.on handler.